 To ensure the trust of the public several research fields from the broader area of computer security, and even law, political science, and social sciences, should be involved.

-We are committed to full transparency and expect that independent experts and the general public scrutinize the work we do and point out any flaws or unclear details; all the way from abstract cryptography to high level descriptions intended for a wider audience.
+We are committed to full transparency and expect that independent experts and the general public scrutinize the work we do and point out any flaws or unclear details; from abstract cryptography to high level descriptions intended for a wider audience.